vuminhtue/Kaggle/README.md

 # Readme
-This is my own repo for any of the Data Science project using Kaggle dataset or involving in Kaggle online competition
+This is my own repo for any of the Data Science project from SMU MSDS Program or using Kaggle dataset or involving in Kaggle online competition